-- (c) The running test is to be conducted for a minimum of 250 hours for pumps for both continuous and non-continuous operation and at a discharge pressure equal to the nominal pump pressure rating. - (d) During the running test the following data is to be verified. - (i) volume rate of flow Q [m3/h] - (ii) delivery head H [m] - (iii) pump power input P [kW] - (iv) speed of rotation n [min-1] - (e) During the running test, the pump is to be checked for smooth running (for example VDI Regulation 2056 "Criteria for the assessment vibration in machines" could be used as a basis for acceptance) and bearing temperature.
-The assessment is to be based on international standard or a Classification Society's requirements.
-This may be based on the pump manufacturer's in-house testing procedures in agreement with the Society. - (5) Filters - (A) Filters are to be located to avoid oil spray or oil leakages onto hot surfaces or other sources of ignition, or onto rotating machinery parts.
-Where necessary, shielding is to be provided. - (B) Filters are to be located to allow easy access for routine maintenance. - (C) The arrangements of filters are to be such that any unit can be cleaned without interrupting the supply of filtered oil to the combustion system. - (D) Filters are to be fitted in the fuel oil supply lines to each oil engine and gas turbine to ensure that only suitably filtered oil is fed to the combustion system. - (E) The filters installed at the inlet of oil fuelled machinery are to be selected considering the maximum amount of fuel oil catalyst particles reaching the oil fulled machinery. - (5) Centrifugal separators - (A) Centrifugal separators are to be located to avoid oil spray or oil leakages onto hot surfaces or other sources of ignition, oronto rotating machinery parts.
+- (iii) Sealing arrangements - (iv) Reliability and life cycle data - (v) Operational manual with performance and life cycle guidance - (vi) Test programme of the pump(s) for class survey - (c) A certificate of the running test containing the following information is to be attached to the pump documentation. - (i) Manufacturer details - (ii) The test stand location and accreditation approval details - (iii) Pump type and serial number - (iv) Duration of testing - (v) Viscosity of used medium - (vi) Parameters as mentioned in running test - (vii) Minimum operating temperature - (viii) Result of running test - (5) Filters - (A) Filters are to be located to avoid oil spray or oil leakages onto hot surfaces or other sources of ignition, or onto rotating machinery parts.
+Where necessary, shielding is to be provided. - (B) Filters are to be located to allow easy access for routine maintenance. - (C) The arrangements of filters are to be such that any unit can be cleaned without interrupting the supply of filtered oil to the combustion system. - (D) Filters are to be fitted in the fuel oil supply lines to each oil fuelled machinery to ensure that only suitably filtered oil is fed to the combustion system. - (E) The filters installed at the inlet of oil fuelled machinery are to be selected considering the maximum amount of fuel oil catalyst particles reaching the oil fulled machinery. - (6) Centrifugal separators - (A) Centrifugal separators are to be located to avoid oil spray or oil leakages onto hot surfaces or other sources of ignition, oronto rotating machinery parts.
 Where necessary, shielding is to be provided. - (B) Centrifugal separators are to be located to allow easy access for routine maintenance.